abeaderstadt/smart-store-beaderstadt/README.md

 Highest/lowest product price?
 Estimate: Avg, Min, Max sales?
 Any data issues?
+---
+  # P2 Specifications
 ## Task 6: Add Utility & Script Files
 - In VS Code, use File / New Folder to create a new folder named utils to hold your utility scripts.
 - create a file named logger.py (exactly).
 Copy and paste the content from the starter repo linked above.
 - In VS Code, use File / New Folder to create a new folder named scripts to hold your scripts.
 - create a file named data_prep.py (exactly).
 Copy and paste the content from the starter repo linked above.
+---
+   # P3 Specifications
+ ## Task 8: Practice Reusable Cleaning with a DataScrubber Class
+ - Create the following file in your project: scripts/data_scrubber.py
+ - Copy and paste the content from the module 3 repo (https://github.com/denisecase/smart-sales-docs/)
+ - Complete the remaining TODO items in this script.

+ ## Task 9: Test the DataScrubber Class
+ - Create the following folder and file for this in your project:tests/test_data_scrubber.py
+ - Copy and paste the content from the module 3 repo linked above.
+ - Use the terminal to run the test_data_scrubber.py script.
+ - py tests\test_data_scrubber.py

-## Task 7: Execute Python Script
+## Task 10: Use Your Data Scrubber
+- Now that we've verified these methods, we can run the data_prep.py script that cleans and prepares the data.
-- Use the terminal to run the initial data_prep.py script provided.
+- Use the terminal to run the data_prep.py script.
 - py scripts\data_prep.py
--